Unbraiding the Bounce: Superluminality around the Corner: Phase Space

-\selectlanguage{american} The reconstruction of the Lagrangian through the identification of the functions (\ref{eq:k(t)}) and (\ref{eq:q(t)}) allows us to study the properties of other cosmological solutions in the system under consideration.
-A proper global analysis can follow the lines of \cite{Felder:2002jk} and study the system of dynamical equations given by the second Friedmann equation (\ref{eq:Second_Friedmann}) and the equation of motion for the scalar field (\ref{eq:EoM_phi}) written as a first order system for dynamical variables $\left(\phi,\dot{\phi},H\right)$ which are moving on a hypersurface given by the constraint - first Friedmann equation (\ref{eq:First_Friedmann}).
-In many cases this hypersurface cannot be uniquely projected into $\left(\phi,\dot{\phi}\right)$ space, see discussion in \cite{Felder:2002jk} for a canonical scalar field and \cite{Easson:2011zy,Easson:2013bda} for \emph{kinetically braided} theories, where it was found that sometimes one can uniquely project the constraint hypersurface onto the space $\left(\dot{\phi},H\right)$.
-To make a projection into $\left(\phi,\dot{\phi}\right)$ space one has to chose the branch in the solution of the first Friedmann equation and substitute this branch $H_{\pm}$ into the the reduced field equation (\ref{eq:EoM_phi}).
+The reconstruction of the Lagrangian through the identification of the functions (\ref{eq:k(t)}) and (\ref{eq:q(t)}) allows us to study the properties of other cosmological solutions in the system under consideration.
+A proper global analysis can follow the lines of \cite{Felder:2002jk}.
+One chooses dynamical variables $\left(\phi,\dot{\phi},H\right)$ which evolution is given by the second Friedmann equation (\ref{eq:Second_Friedmann}) and the equation of motion for the scalar field (\ref{eq:EoM_phi}) written as a first order system.
+These dynamical variables are moving on a hypersurface given by the constraint - first Friedmann equation (\ref{eq:First_Friedmann}), see Fig. (\ref{fig:Surface}).
+In many cases this hypersurface cannot be uniquely projected onto $\left(\phi,\dot{\phi}\right)$ plane, see discussion in \cite{Felder:2002jk} for a canonical scalar field and \cite{Easson:2011zy,Easson:2013bda} for \emph{kinetically braided} theories.
+In the latter it was found that sometimes one can uniquely project the constraint hypersurface onto the space $\left(\dot{\phi},H\right)$.
+To make a projection onto $\left(\phi,\dot{\phi}\right)$ plane, one has to choose the branch in the solution of the first Friedmann equation and substitute this branch $H_{\pm}$ into the reduced field equation (\ref{eq:EoM_phi}).
 In that case, the dynamics are only present in the region of the phase space where condition (\ref{eq:condition}) holds, i.e. where